Skip to content

 Multi-store regional and national retailers.
 Location-level P&L, inter-location transfers, occupancy allocation, consolidated reporting.
 Typically requires QuickBooks Enterprise with Class or Location tracking.

 Physical store(s) + Shopify + Amazon + wholesale.
 One inventory feeding multiple channels with channel-level margin and shared-cost allocation.
-Cross-link to ecommerce accounting for digital-channel reconciliation.
+See ecommerce accounting for the digital-channel reconciliation detail.

 Jewelry, art, antiques, luxury goods, specialty hardware.
 Higher-ticket transactions, consignment accounting, layaway and customer deposits, often serial-number or unique-item inventory tracking.